 If you're after an extended battery for the GoPro HERO6 Black or HERO5 Black that's waterproof, the new Oumers Side Power is one of the few options available.

-Battery life seems to be one of those things I’m always battling with GoPros.
-I’ve written before about a couple of different extended battery options for the GoPro HERO6 Black and HERO5 Black.
+Battery life is one of those things I’m always battling with GoPros.
+I’ve written before about a couple of different extended battery options that work with the GoPro HERO7 Black, HERO6 Black, HERO5 Black, and HERO (2018).
 One is an extended battery that clips onto the side and back of the camera and is held in place with a frame housing.
 The other was a battery stick.
 Both suffered from the same disadvantage of not being waterproof.1

 A number of the older models of GoPros had a connection port on the back of the camera that could be used to attach a battery, and GoPro had their own extended battery solution called the BacPac that did just that.
-But the HERO5 Black and HERO6 Black don’t have that port, so they’re not compatible with the BacPac accessories.
+But the newer cameras don’t have that port, so they’re not compatible with the BacPac accessories.